 Let’s look more into the flavours coming from each region.

 Flavour profile: sweet, fruity, spicy, vanilla, full-bodied

-Speyside is actually a sub-region of the Highlands, but it is worth separating it as the area accounts for over 60% of Scotland’s single malt whisky production.
+Speyside is actually a sub-region of the Highlands, but it is worth separating it as the this whisky region accounts for over 60% of Scotland’s single malt whisky production.
 This region is the driest and warmest part of Scotland, making it an ideal area for farming.
 The River Spey is also a great asset for whisky production.
 Glenfiddich, Glenlivet and The Macallan are the biggest producers from the region.
 You may find the occasional subtly smoky bottlings, but the majority of whiskies from Speyside are sherried, sweeter and fruitier.